igabriel07/igabriel07/README.md

 Something about me...
 I have a Bachelor's degree in Computer Science with a specialization in Software Engineering.

-During my studies and internship, I gained practical experience with the following technologies:
+Through my studies, internship, and personal projects, I've gained valuable experience working with the following technologies:

 - Languages: Java, Python, JavaScript, SQL, PHP
 - Frameworks/Libraries: Spring Boot, React.js, Node.js, Swing